-Some cost areas within the Fees and Charges Schedule will have an increase higher than the set increase for the year due to rounding or the requirement to allow for an hourly rate.
+Some cost areas within the Fees and Charges Schedule will have an increase higher than the mandated rate cap for the year due to rounding or the requirement to allow for an hourly rate.

-There will also be circumstances where Council will increase or maintain charges and these will be at the recommendation of Council officers or Council decision.
+There will also be circumstances where Council will increase or maintain charges and these will be at the recommendation of Council officers or Council decision and based on any necessary cost recovery principles.